NeuralEnsemble/pype9/doc/source/api.rst

 Selected API
 ============

-Selected classes of interest from the the API
+Selected classes from the Pype9 API.

 Simulation
 ----------